gvhconnect/go4wd-init_2/content/sport.md

       presents its own sets of unique challenges - and opportunities.
     image_path: /uploads/sport-dev-1.png
   - _bookshop_name: start
-    preheading: Event Management & Delivery
+    preheading: Sport Management & Delivery
-    heading: Sport's Impact flows from Discipline on and off the pitch.
+    heading: Impacts flow from Discipline on and off the pitch.
     text: >-
       Every game happens by way of negotiation.
 Do you want to play?
 What rules?
       …and so on.
 As events involve more people from more places, require more